-This annual bursary has been established by the Kent Archaeological Society in memory of Ian Coulson.
-Ian was Adviser for History in Kent schools for over 25 years and, at the time of his premature death in 2015, President of the Kent Archaeological Society.
+The Ian Coulson Annual Bursary has been established by the Kent Archaeological Society in memory of Ian Coulson.
+Ian was Adviser for History in Kent schools for over 25 years and, at the time of his premature death in 2015, was President of the Kent Archaeological Society.
 Teachers in Kent schools are invited to apply for the bursary to develop classroom resources based on Kent’s local history and/or archaeology, two of Ian’s great passions.
 It is open to teachers in both primary and secondary schools.

 One bursary, worth up to £1,000, will be available each academic year for which any Kent school can apply.

 To support the teaching and learning of archaeology and local history in Kent and Medway schools.

 Teachers are invited to apply for the bursary, by submitting a short application form, by the end of June preceding the academic year to which the bursary will apply.
 Applications will be accepted from the beginning of April and should be sent to email@example.com.
 Members co-opted from the KAS Learning and Engagement Committee will check the applications and choose one which best fits the above aims.
 Schools will be informed of their decision before the end of the summer term.
 The bursary, and the project which it is intended to support, will then run for the whole of the next academic year (September to July).